TangramDev/OpenUniverse/README.md

 # OpenUniverse: A Brand-New Subversive WinForm Application Development Technology
+OpenUniverse is a disruptive open source project for Windows desktop software development, in which we provide a consistent way for Windows desktop software to support Both Moden Web Browser Runtime, Eclipse Runtime, and .NET Runtime, making the host application an application for Software Ecosystem.
+## Modern browser runtime.
+Modern Web Browser Runtime is a dynamic link library version of Google Chromium Project that contains all of the Chromium Project code, with the goal of allowing Windows desktop applications to implement the built-in modern browser model in a unified manner, making the host desktop software a natural Web browser.
+The difference with browsers in the conventional sense is that applications that integrate MWBR have their own application object models, and because of the built-in Chromium, application developers can develop new application contents for host applications based on Web technology, making the host application a Web technology-based Software Ecosystem.
+## Eclipse runtime.
+We know that eclipse's basic structure consists of two parts, the first being an executable called Eclipse Laucher and the second being a Java-based component integration system.
+Eclipse Runtime essentially implements Eclipse Laucher as a set of dynamic link libraries, allowing a typically meaningful Windows desktop application to become Eclipse Laucher in a standard way, and integrating Eclipse Runtime applications with its own non-Java-based application model allows application developers to take full advantage of Java technology.
+Based on this model, Java technology is used to develop new application content for host applications, making the application system a Software Ecosystem based on Java technology.

 ## OpenUniverse is an open source project whose goals are:
 - 1. Provide a flexible, easy-to-describe, Internet-oriented UI layout engine for Win32 applications;
 - 2. Provide a built-in modern browser model for each Win32 application